HackXIt/JiraTagger/README.md

 # JiraTagger

-A web application to go through a list of issue keys and write information about them to be applied in bulk by other scripting tools.
+An application to go through a list of issue keys and write information about them to be applied in bulk by other scripting tools.

+I started out with `tkinter`, gave up and then switched to a browser extension.

+Most of this code was written by ChatGPT, I just made it work so that I can go on with my task.

 ## Context and Scope